ManvishK7122/Data-Job-Salary-Analysis/README.md

 | Remote  | Medium | 36 | $227,945.44 |
 | On-site  | Medium | 22 | $173,686.36 |
 | Remote  | Small | 1 | $115,222.00 |

+Among our executive level engineers, the majority of our entries are distributed between remote and on-site engineers at medium sized companies.
+However, the amount of entries is abundant enough to make concrete conclusions on the average salaries across levels of remoteness and different company sizes.